vignes-12/csc-791-realtime-ai-final-project/README.md

 How to Run Project:

 1. Upload notebook, pretrained model and zip file to Google Colab (make sure to set CPU as runtime environment).
-2. Run through code cell by cell (will take some time to run) everything.
+2. Run through code cell by cell (will take some time to run everything).
 3. Relevant statistics, including inference speed, model size, and model accuracy, are reported in the outputs of cells titled **Results of**.